1835 Dedham spur of Boston & Providence Railroad is opened

 1967 last train runs

-2002 Rail Corridor was capped by Dedham Department of Public works with oversight from the Mass Dept. of Environmental Protection as a “first step” in a “rails-to-trails” project
+2002 Rail Corridor is capped by Dedham Department of Public works with oversight from the Mass Dept. of Environmental Protection as a “first step” in a “rails-to-trails” project.

 2014 (February) 1st Public Meeting

 2014 Presentations to School Committee, MBCG & Park and Recreation

 2016 (spring) Board of Selectmen vote to accept donations raised by the Friends of the DHRT that would help fund the hiring of Weston & Sampson to create the Feasibility Study.

 2018 May Town Meeting, Article 19 - which would pay for a traffic study around the schools and the hiring of a consultant to help the Board of Selectmen set up a process for deciding on the rail trail project, is voted down 146 to 105.
 The town loses a $50K grant that would have offset the costs of the traffic study work.